vuanhlevis/Optimize/README.md

  ![Model](https://github.com/vuanhlevis/Optimize/blob/main/assets/CDN.png)

 - _Preprocessing_: video can be prepared and optimized ahead of time so the are ready to be delivered instantly when requested

+## Voice Integration
+Base on voice quality and the pricing, i think elevenlabs TTS is the good choice for us:
+- Easy to Use
+- Realistic Voices: The voices generated sound very human-like.
+They are often clear and have natural-sounding tones and inflections, making the audio more engaging.
+- Voice Cloning: A standout feature is its ability to create a digital copy of a real voice(even style and tone).
+- Multiple Languages: ElevenLabs supports many different languages.